top of page

 The Later Years

-After being repaired from the tornado damage, the railroad continued to used the depot as a base for the Maintenance of Way department until 2011 when it was deemed surplus.
+After being repaired from the tornado damage, the railroad continued to use the depot as a base for the Maintenance of Way department until 2011 when it was deemed surplus.
 In 2018, Canadian Pacific announced to the city that they were seriously considering plans to demolish the depot.
 It was at this time, mere weeks after the creation of the American Passenger Train History Museum, that citizens approached APTHM asking if the depot could be incorporated into the developing train museum.
 Thus started the depot's journey to being saved.

 Saving the Depot